maximilionus/interform/docs/_sources/guide_basic_usage.rst.txt

 Saving changes
 ~~~~~~~~~~~~~~~~~~~~~~
 New key added, existing changed and even removed - but the local file still contains only the default values.
-It's not a bug, it's a feature. ``interform`` will never automatically save any user-made changes to a local file without a direct command to do so.
+It's not a bug, it's a feature. ``serialix`` will never automatically save any user-made changes to a local file without a direct command to do so.
 So let's send it.

 .. code-block:: python
     :linenos: